Occupation of the Malheur National Wildlife Refuge: Second week

 On January 8, members of other militias later met with the militants, asking them to establish a perimeter around the occupied area to avoid a "Waco-style situation."
 A number of other militia and anti-government groups, some armed, arrived and received a mixed reception.
 The 3 Percenters of Idaho announced it was sending some of its members to "secure a perimeter" around the Malheur National Wildlife Refuge compound and prevent a repeat of the Waco siege.
 Ammon Bundy initially welcomed the arrival of the additional militants, but hours after their arrival at the refuge on the morning of January 9, the convoy of new militants from the Pacific Patriots Network, led by Brandon Curtiss, president of the 3 Percenters of Idaho, were asked to leave by Utah attorney Todd MacFarlane, who acted as a mediator.
 The new militants left the refuge that afternoon.

 By January 10, an influx of armed groups and individuals was rotating through Burns, with some declaring they were there to support the occupation, others to try to convince the militants to quit, and still others with undefined purposes.
 Some militants, meanwhile, left the occupation completely.

 On January 11, the militants removed a stretch of fence between the refuge and an adjacent ranch, apparently to give the adjacent ranch access to land that had been blocked for years. but the ranch owners did not want the fence taken down and subsequently repaired it.
 The militants began searching through government documents stored for proof of government wrongdoing toward local ranchers.

 On January 12, the militants told KOIN reporter Chris Holmstrom that the refuge facilities were messy and unorganized when they arrived, and Jason Patrick asserted that they encountered rat feces 2 in deep.
 KOIN recorded some of their cleaning efforts in a garage.

 Bruce Doucette, the owner of a computer repair shop in Denver, Colorado, and a self-proclaimed judge, announced on January 12 that he would convene a "citizens grand jury" to charge government officials with various crimes.
 Doucette's claims to be a judge are consistent with legal frauds often practiced by the sovereign citizen movement and other anti-government movements.

 On January 14, Ammon Bundy announced that the militants planned a longer stay and were reaching out to nearby county sheriffs for support.
-Michael Ray Emry, speaking for Bruce Doucette, threaten to hold "a trial with the redress of grievance" against county and other government officials.
+Michael Ray Emry, speaking for Bruce Doucette, threatened to hold "a trial with the redress of grievance" against county and other government officials.

 Harney County Judge Steven Grasty, Sheriff Ward, and other county officials were served false legal documents by the militants.

 On January 15, the Oregon State Police arrested a militant at the Safeway in Burns who had been driving a government vehicle stolen from the refuge headquarters.

 Also on January 15, the Oath Keepers anti-government militia group warned of a prospective "conflagration so great, it cannot be stopped, leading to a bloody, brutal civil war" if the situation descended into violence.